Tuva Moflag: Political career

 Moflag served as mayor of Ski from 2015 to 2017, and was elected representative to the Storting for the period 2017–2021 for the Labour Party, from the constituency of Akershus.
 In the Storting, she was a member of the Standing Committee on Health and Care Services from 2017 to 2021.
 From 2017 to 2018 she was a delegate to the United Nations General Assembly.

-She was re-elected to the Storting for the period 2021–2025.
+She was re-elected to the Storting in 2021 and 2025.
 From 2021 she was a member of the Standing Committee on Labour and Social Affairs, where she was second deputy leader.
+In April 2024, she became chair of the Standing Committee on Finance and the party's spokesperson on finance following Eigil Knutsen's departure and retained the post following the 2025 election.

+Moflag had been the party's spokesperson on labour and social policy before moving to finance.

+Following the Centre Party's withdrawal from government in February 2025, she and Ingvild Kjerkol became the Labour Party's deputy parliamentary leaders.
+She retained the position following the 2025 election, now serving alongside Rune Støstad.

 Personal life

 Moflag was born in Oslo on 17 March 1979, a daughter of Erling Moflag and Turid Petrine Svaleng.
 She graduated as an economist from the Bodø University College in 2002.

+She is married and has four children and one dog.